Skip to main content

 Admission free

-Registration is necessary and can be made via eventbrite.
+Registration is required and can be made via eventbrite.

 The concert is presented in the frame of Hamburg Contemporary, a part of the Ulysses Platform, co-funded by the European Union and the ZEIT-Stiftung Ebelin und Gerd Bucerius and the Gerhard Trede Stiftung.